Pocketpills

 Birth Control and Magnesium Deficiency

 Magnesium is an essential nutrient and controls almost 300 chemical reactions in your body.
-It also supports the health of the immune system, heart, nerves and muscles functions.
+It also supports the health of the immune system, heart, nerves and muscle functions.

 External estrogen hormone, including the pills, lowers magnesium levels and may cause a deficiency of this nutrient.
 This is especially important for women with a low intake of dietary magnesium.

-Besides, high-intensity exercise, high caffeine intake, poor sleep, and chronic stress drain the body’s magnesium store.
+Besides, high-intensity exercise, high caffeine intake, poor sleep, and chronic stress drain the body’s magnesium stores.

-It also affects calcium: magnesium ratio that may affect coagulation, which increases the risk of clot formation related to estrogens.
+It also affects the calcium: magnesium ratio which may affect coagulation, which increases the risk of clot formation related to estrogens.

 So, based on the above research findings, it is recommended that women on birth pills should take magnesium supplements along with magnesium-rich foods, such as pumpkin, cashews, and spinach